robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 a^2 + b^2 = (2x)^2 + (2y)^2 = 4x^2 + 4y^2 = 4(x^2 + y^2)
 $$
 Since $x^2 + y^2$ is an integer, that is a multiple of 4, so it is even.
 Therefore, $a^2 + b^2$ is even.

+### Discrete Math Workbook 3rd Edition Section 3.2 Question 3
+Consider the statement: for all integers $n$, if $n$ is even then $8n$ is even.
+a.
+Prove the statement.
+What sort of proof are you using?
+b.
+Is the converse true?
+Prove or disprove.

+#### Solution